tobischw/Pronghorn-1/docs/_docs/stages.md

 * The constructor should be responsible for saving references to your pipes and defining [notas](#notas).

 Every Pronghorn stage requires you to set the GraphManager.
-You are not, however, required to have output or input pipes - "Dangling pipes" are supported.
+You are not, however, required to have output or input pipes.
 If you choose to do so, `super()` will have to look similar to this:
 ```java
 super(gm, NONE, NONE);
 ```